CyberTrackerConservation/aerialsurvey/README.md

 ---

-## Installation and Setup
+## Installation and setup
 If the form has already been created and deployed to a backend (e.g., KoBoToolbox, ODK, or Survey123), getting started with data collection is simple.
 Just install CyberTracker on your mobile device and connect to your backend account.

 ### Step 1: Install CyberTracker
 Download and install the **CyberTracker mobile app**:
 * [CyberTracker on Google Play (Android)](https://play.google.com/store/apps/details?id=org.cybertracker.mobile)
 * [CyberTracker on the App Store (iOS)](https://apps.apple.com/us/app/cybertracker-mobile/id1582068361)

 Once installed, launch the app.

-### Step 2: Connect to Your Backend
+### Step 2: Connect to the backend
 CyberTracker supports connecting to major XlsForm-compatible platforms.
 The example below shows how to connect to [KoBoToolbox](https://kobotoolbox.org):
 1. Open CyberTracker and select the large "+" button in the lower right corner of the screen.
 Tap **KoBoToolbox**.
-2. Enter your login credentials.
+2. Enter your login credentials
-3. After logging in, CyberTracker will display a list of available forms.
+3. After logging in, CyberTracker will display a list of available forms
-4. Select the form and tap to download it to your device.
+4. Select the form and tap to download it to your device

 It may take a while to download, depending on how many icons are used and the speed of your internet connection.

-### Step 3: Begin Data Collection
+### Step 3: Begin data collection
 Once downloaded:
 * Tap the form to launch it
 * Enter the required metadata (e.g. aircraft, pilot, observers)
-* Begin logging observations in real time
+* Begin logging observations

 All data is stored locally on the device and can be uploaded when internet access is available.

 ---

-## Customizing and Deploying the Form
+## Customizing and deploying the form
 This section describes how to make limited customizations to the form (such as updating the list of employees or observation categories), regenerate the finalized form package, and deploy it to a backend like [KoBoToolbox](https://kobotoolbox.org).

 > ⚠️ **Important:** Most of the form should not be modified.
 Only the contents of the following lists are expected to change: